MKM12345/Backend-Languages-editor/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE.md](LICENSE.md) file for details.

 ## Contributions